 Are there any Resource Implications (including Financial, Staffing etc)?
+Not applicable.
 Has a Privacy Impact Assessment (PIA) been completed?
 What were the findings?
+Not applicable.
 Has a Quality Impact Assessment (QIA) been completed?
 What were the findings?
+Not applicable.
 Has an Equality Impact Assessment (EIA) been completed?
 What were the findings?
+Not applicable.
 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
 Include risk rating and summary of findings below Not applicable.
 Has there been involvement of Patients, Public and other key stakeholders?
-Include summary of findings below
+Include summary of findings below Not applicable.
 Have any Conflicts of Interest been identified/ actions taken?
 Not applicable.
 Governing Body Assurance Framework Not applicable.
+Identification of Key Risks Not applicable.